Ιωάννης Θεμ. Τσουχλαράκης

 - In the Gala of the T.E.I.
 Musical Technology and Acoustics’ Department in Crete, (Branch of Rethimno), which was held in collaboration with the Prefectorial Self-Administration of Rethimno in June 9th 2003 under the topic:

-«The vain and the features of Cretan Music, Part One:
+"The vain and the features of Cretan Music, Part One: Dedicated to Western Crete".

-- In the Congress of the Pancretan Union Of America in Chicago, U.S.A.,
+- In the Congress of the Pancretan Union Of America, which was held at the Marriot Hotel, in Chicago, U.S.A., June 30th - July 4th 2003.

 - In the Gala of the Τ.Ε.Ι.
-Department of Musical Technology and Acoustics in Crete, (Branch of Rethimno), which was organized in corporation with the Prefectorial Self-Administration of Rethimno in September 5th 2004 under the topic:
+Department of Musical Technology and Acoustics in Crete, (Branch of Rethimno), which was organized in corporation with the Prefectural Self-Administration of Rethimno in September 5th 2004 under the topic:

 «The musical instruments in Crete and their construction».